vladislavoff1/react-native-gallery/README.md

 * **onSingleTapConfirmed**: Called after user single taped( not a double tap)
 * **onGalleryStateChanged**: function. (idle) => {}.
 * **loader**: React component that will be displayed before each image has been loaded.
 For instance, you could use `ActivityIndicator`.
+* **onSlideUp**: function, it's performing when user make swipe gesture on image up (it can be helpful for closing view).
+* **onSlideDown**: function, it's performing when user make swipe gesture on image down (it can be helpful for closing view).